 How Many More Cites is a $3,000 Open Access Fee Buying You?
 Empirical Evidence from a Natural Experiment

-This paper analyzes the effect of open access (OA) status of published journal articles on peer recognition, as measured by the number of citations.
-Using cross-sectional and panel data from interdisciplinary mathematics and economics journals, we perform negative binomial, Poisson and linear regressions together with generalized method of moments/instrumental variable methods regressions.
+We analyze the effect of open access (OA) status of journal articles on citations.
+Using cross‐sectional and panel data from mathematics and economics, we perform negative binomial, Poisson, and generalized method of moments/instrumental variable methods regressions.
 We benefit from a natural experiment via hybrid OA pilot agreements.
-Under these agreements, OA status is exogenously assigned to all articles of authors affiliated with hybrid OA pilot institutions.
-Our cross-sectional analysis of the full sample suggests that there is no citation benefit associated with hybrid OA.
-In contrast, for the subpopulation of journal articles for which neither OA pre-prints nor OA post-prints are available, we find positive hybrid OA effects for the full sample and each discipline separately.
-We address the issue of selection bias by exploiting a panel of journal articles for which OA pre-prints are available.
-Citations to pre-prints allow us to identify the intrinsic quality of articles prior to publication in a journal.
-The results from the panel analysis provide additional empirical evidence for a negligible hybrid OA citation effect.
+Citations to pre‐prints allow us to identify the intrinsic quality of articles prior to journal publication.
+Overall, our analysis suggests that there is no hybrid OA citation benefit.
+However, for the subpopulation of articles without OA pre‐ or post‐prints, we find positive hybrid OA effects for the full sample and each discipline separately.

 JEL Classification: L17, O33, A11